rareylab/ConsensLib/README.md

 ## Getting Started

 In order to run the CONSENS enumeration algorithm you must first define traits for your graph structure.
-See the [documentation](consenslib.readthedocs.io/en/latest/structConsensLib_1_1GraphTraits.html) for detailed instructions.
+See the [documentation](https://consenslib.readthedocs.io/en/latest/structConsensLib_1_1GraphTraits.html) for detailed instructions.
-Below is a traits definition taken from the [example file](src/Examples/Example.cpp).
+Below a traits definition taken from the [example file](src/Examples/Example.cpp) is shown.

 ```cpp
 using GraphMap = std::pair<std::vector<unsigned>,